Infrastructure management: from chaos to Cloudformation CDK to confusion

 Introduction

-Our team – a small group with self-managed infrastrucutre within our AWS account – began our DevOps journey in 2018.
-Tooling then was a lot less mature than it is now, and options were limited.
-What might now look like a tangled mess of tools now was essential, or as I like to call it: the Holy Trinity of CloudOps: Ansible, CloudFormation, and Helm.
-They each served a purpose, but formed a complex and problematic ecosystem.
-Ansible, not designed for infrastructure provisioning the way we were using, felt clunky and unwieldy.
-The templating language was confusing, and often collided with Helm’s templating language – there were times where we were templating out the same file in two separate languages, in Helm and in Ansible.
-CloudFormation’s reliance on YAML files meant sacrificing the clarity and maintainability offered by modern object-oriented programming languages.
-Pre-deploy object validation was near impossible, even in the heydey of Software development.
+Our team – a small group with self-managed infrastructure within our AWS account – began our DevOps journey in 2018.
+Tooling then was less mature than it is now, the options were limited.
+A combination that might now seem like a mishmash of tools now was, as I like to call it, the Holy Trinity of CloudOps.
+Ansible, CloudFormation, and Helm.
+They formed a complex and sometimes frustrating ecosystem.
+Ansible wasn’t designed for infrastructure provisioning the way we were using, it felt unwieldy.
+The templating language was confusing, and collided with Helm’s templating language.
+There were times where we were templating out the same file in two separate languages, in Helm and in Ansible.
+CloudFormation’s uses YAML files, it lacks the ease of use and maintainability of object-oriented languages.
+Pre-deploy object validation was near impossible (it was all yaml files after all).
 We were still in relative dark ages.

-Enter AWS CDK, a seemingly divine solution promising to unify our infrastructure management under a familiar programming language.
-We were captivated by the possibility of leveraging code to manage our AWS resources.
+Enter AWS CDK.
+It felt like a gift from the gods.
+It promised to unify our infrastructure management with a familiar programming language – Typescript.
+We were excited by the possibility of using code to manage our AWS resources.

-However, our initial euphoria began to fade as we encountered documentation shortcomings.
-The CDK documentation often assumes a deep understanding of CloudFormation, leaving details regarding resource behavior unexplicated.
-This lack of clarity has led to unforeseen consequences, such as the unexpected deletion and recreation of entire node groups within EKS clusters due to seemingly innocuous name changes.
-These “footguns” have shown the potential risks of relying solely on CDK for infrastructure management without a deeper understanding of the underlying CloudFormation constructs.
-And therein lies the crux: CDK is the same old cloudformation castle, dark and creaky, but with a fresh coat of paint and open-plan kitchen.
+Our initial eagerness faded as we encountered documentation shortcomings.
+The CDK documentation assumes a deep understanding of CloudFormation, leaving out details regarding resource behavior.
+This lack of clarity has led to frustrating discoveries, such as the unexpected deletion and recreation of node groups within EKS clusters due to name changes.
+These “footguns” show the risks of relying too much on CDK for infrastructure management.
+Teams need a deeper understanding of the underlying CloudFormation constructs.
+And therein lies the crux.
+CDK is the same old cloudformation castle, dark and creaky, with a fresh coat of paint.
 Spooky ghosts sneaking glances at you from behind the paintings are only to be expected.

-Additionally, CDK’s stateless nature presents a significant challenge.
+CDK’s stateless nature brings another class of challenges.
 Unlike tools like Terraform, CDK lacks the ability to track the actual state of deployed infrastructure.
-This lack of awareness makes it difficult to understand the impact of changes, potentially leading to unintended modifications or lengthy recovery processes from unforeseen errors.
-Some of our stack recoveries and deletions can take hours because cloudformation has no understanding of the state of the resources, quite a frustrating experience for us in the infrastrucutre team as small changes are quite lengthy to test and deploy.
-These limitations, coupled with the documentation gaps, have prompted us to re-evaluate our commitment to CDK.
+This lack of awareness makes it difficult to understand the impact of changes.
+It has led to unintended modifications and lengthy recovery processes from unforeseen errors.
+Some of our stack recoveries and deletions can take hours because cloudformation has no understanding of the state of the resources.
+It’s frustrating for us in the infrastructure squad, small changes take forever to test and deploy.
+In recent times, we have begun looking for replacements for CDK.

 Evaluating Alternatives to AWS CDK